unjica/unjica/documentation/setup-guide.md

    crontab -e
    ```

-2. Add the following line to run the script every day at midnight:
+2. Add the following line to run the script every day at 3-6 PM:
    ```
-   0 0 * * * /absolute/path/to/your/project/scripts/generate-digest-cron.js
+   0 15-18 * * * /absolute/path/to/your/project/scripts/generate-digest-cron.js
    ```

 3. Save and exit.